Hoovy-Team/FNF-MemeHoovy-Engine-New/README.md

 # THIS ENGINE IS STILL A WORK IN PROGRESS, REPORT BUGS IN ISSUES.

+Also if you make a mod with this engine, credit me, Brandon, & Wither, and also open source your mods too you goons.

 ### Special Thanks:

 [Stillic](https://github.com/Stilic) - Polymod fix.